teamzeromagic/zeromagic-docs/docs/restapi/quickstart.md

 ---
 sidebar_position: 2
-title: 'Create REST'
+title: 'Quick Start'
 description: Learn to create Restful API!
-sidebar_label: Create REST
+sidebar_label: Quick Start
 ---

-# Create RESTful API
+# Quick Start with RESTful API

-- Within your Zeromagic project console, navigate to the `Modules` section.
+- Within your Zeromagic project console, navigate to the `Rest API` section.
 Locate and click on the specific module where you want to create your new API.
 This will take you to the Api Builder page.

 - Within the builder page, access the `Restful` section in the sidebar to find the Rest API Workflow builder.